 Is a biometric service appointment required?

-In some cases, USCIS can require a biometric service for providing fingerprints, gathering additional information, background checks, etc. USCIS will notify you by mail—if this is needed—after it receives your petition.
+USCIS requires a biometric service for providing fingerprints, gathering additional information, background checks, etc. USCIS will notify you by mail if this is needed after it receives your petition.

 Who can not file Form I-130?